 The same 45-degree orientation is what you want in this movement as well.

 Dips are one of the best exercises to train the chest, shoulders, and triceps especially!

 Because they’re a compound movement, it allows us to train multiple muscle groups at once which is great training economy.
 Something we all should be paying attention to.

 Dips can be done with bodyweight for higher reps in the 10-20 rep range and also by adding weight in the 5-10 rep range.

-For those that can, you know just how great they are at building forearm, upper back, lats, and bicep strength as well.
+For those that can do pullups, you know just how great they are at building forearms, upper back, lats, biceps, and overall upper body strength as well.